Listen here: https://after1989.minutestomidnight.co.uk/

 Limited Edition CD: https://music.minutestomidnight.co.uk/

-30 years after the opening of the Berlin Wall, it's time to tell the tale of how a young man managed to escape Germany in 1945, while his grandson made the other way round in 1991, looking for answers that he could only find in 2017.
+Three decades after the fall of the Berlin Wall, it's time to tell the tale of how a young man managed to escape Germany in 1945, while his grandson made the other way round in 1991, looking for answers that he could only find in 2017.

 The cleverly named “A Little Boy that Santa Claus Forgot on a B-29” documents the grandfather and his friend fleeing Berlin toward the end of the war, also providing a parallel narrative of the atomic bombs being dropped on Hiroshima and Nagasaki.
 Again, “Little Boy” comes from a place of innocence which is cleverly complimented by a toy piano and some beautiful viola playing. ~ Indie Berlin

 ‘Skinny Kid’ is a tender delicate number as Simone expresses emotional and harrowing themes through a bitter, icy piano and tense progressive soundscapes. ~ Indie Buddie